-Are you looking for the best pancake recipe for dinner pancake?
-Look, no more King Arthur pancake recipe got you covered.
+Are you looking for the best pancake recipe for diner pancakes?
+Look, no more King Arthur pancake recipe has got you covered.
 The recipe tips give you diner-style pancakes.
-The pancakes are thick but so tender with dinner flavor.
+The pancakes are thick but so tender with diner flavor.

 - Two eggs